top of page

 Spider-Man 2 PSP

 Treyarch reuses the format and assets of the first movie game for this incredibly rushed sequel.
-It even has the same Shocker and Vulture boss fights.
-No costumes, no Bruce Campbell, no budget.
+It even has the same Shocker and Vulture boss fights basically untouched.
+Theres no costumes, no Bruce Campbell and no budget.
 At least they finally upgraded the camera.

 Release: Jun 28, 2004